 A failure to extract happens when the casing does not leave the chamber during the normal cycle of operation.
 This causes a stoppage because the next round in the magazine cannot be loaded into the chamber.

-When a failure to extract occurs, an automatic will fail to go into battery.
+When a failure to extract occurs, a semi-auto will fail to go into battery.
 Additionally, when this occurs it looks to be a “double-feed.”
 However, the difference being that the handgun is not actually trying to load two live rounds consecutively.

 Failure To Eject (Stovepipe)